monymony-public/react-native-tutorial/docs/router-tutorial/react-navigation-stack/react-navigation-stack.md

     brew tap AdoptOpenJDK/openjdk
     brew cask install adoptopenjdk8

-Turn the RN server through Brew, known as Mac OS Package Manager, and install watchman to manage the yarn and node and RN code to manage the library.
+Turn the React-native server through Brew, known as Mac OS Package Manager, and install watchman to manage the yarn and node and React-native code to manage the library.

 Under 'AdoptOpenJDK/openjdk' and 'Adoptenjdk8' install the Java environment for Android build.